ChrisEdwards/Fluency/README.markdown

 Nesting Builders
 ----------------
 Nesting builders greatly simplifies building object graphs and creating a more expressive fluent interface.

-Here's an example.
+###By Passing a Builder Parameter
+Here's an example that just passes a builder for the nested object.
 	var config = a.Config
 					.ForUser( a.User.FirstName( "Bob" )
 									.LastName( "Smith " )